Humidity in living spaces

 Exceeding the optimal humidity

-At what humidity does mold start to form?
+At what level of moisture does mold start to form?

 As already mentioned, a permanently too high humidity of over 60 percent can lead to the formation of mold.
 This is also known as what is known as a damp apartment.
 An infestation is almost inevitable from a humidity of 70 percent or more.
 The formation of mold due to high humidity not only endangers the building structure of the house, it is also dangerous for human health.
 Increased inhalation of mold spores can cause diseases such as asthma or allergies.